Kushal-gowda01/Ecommerce-Follow-Along/README.md

 Created an API endpoint to fetch products based on the user's email.
 Implemented frontend logic to request and display filtered products.
 Ensured efficient state management using React hooks.

+## Milestone 13:-
+Edit Product Functionality
+Created a PUT API endpoint to update product details in MongoDB.
+Added an Edit button on the product card.
+Implemented auto-filled form for editing existing product details.
+Connected frontend with backend to send PUT requests.
+Handled errors and ensured data validation.